“Is that an upside-down cross you’re wearing?”

 By the time I met my new friend Jen in high school band class, I was fully ensconced in the patriarchal worldview of masculine power supremacy.

-But when I started spending time with Jen and other girls like her, my eyes opened to another side of feminine power.
-Free spirits confident in their femininity, those young women were just as strong as me in body, mind, and soul.
-Yet unlike me, they had not learned to prop up their power on the masculine.
+But when I started spending time with Jen and other girls like her, my eyes opened to another side of power.
+Free spirits confident in their femininity, those young women were just as strong as me in body, mind, and spirit.
+But unlike me, they had not learned to prop up their power on the masculine.

 Those girls, even the boldest ones, weren’t afraid to cry.
-They could throw the ball however they wanted and just enjoy it.
+They could throw the ball however they wanted, and enjoy it.
 They could wear pants or dresses.
 They could be tough, or kind, or both.
-And anyway they did it, they were free.
+And any way they did it, they were fine.

-The upside down cross that had caught Jen’s attention was a symbol of that resistance.
+The upside-down cross that had caught Jen’s attention was a symbol of that resistance.
 It wasn’t meant to be satanic.
-It was meant to question the status quo.
+It was meant to question authority.

 I refused to be owned by organized religion, to have my values and choices defined by an archaic, hierarchical power structure.
 I refused to be controlled by “the man.”

-But what I had not seen is that by empowering myself solely with the masculine, I had let myself be owned by “the man” in the form of a related and just-as-dangerous hierarchy: the patriarchy.
+But what I had not seen is that by empowering myself solely with the masculine, I had let myself be owned by another archaic and just-as-dangerous hierarchy: the patriarchy.